Glossary beginning with A

 - Approved Investment Trust Company

-This is an investment trust company (see under '1') that doesn't have to pay capital gains tax on profits it makes from sales of investments within its portfolio.
+This is an investment trust company that doesn't have to pay capital gains tax on profits it makes from sales of investments within its portfolio.

 Annual Percentage Rate

-One of the most misunderstood and misused terms in personal finance.
-It is supposedly an interest rate figure that indicates the total cost of borrowing, including any charges.
+Supposedly an interest rate figure that indicates the total cost of borrowing, including any charges.
 It is mostly used for credit cards, personal loans and mortgages.
-The idea was that it would help us compare products on a like for like basis.
+The idea was that it would help us compare products on a like-for-like basis.
 In effect, headline APR rates are seldom the ones you end up paying, because the rates change according to the size and time-period of the loan.
 So it's always important to look behind the advertised figures and find out the rate that you would pay for the type of loan you want.
 Also bear in mind that low early-year APRs on discount mortgages will revert to standard variable rates after the discount period has ended, making the overall APR much higher for the life of the loan.

 Basically this is the art of buying something cheap in one place and selling it at a profit somewhere else.
 The rise of global electronic trading has made this process much faster and easier, enabling arbitrageurs - as they're called - to switch huge sums of money across continents in seconds in an attempt to exploit small differences in the quoted prices of investments in different markets - foreign currency, for example.
 In share trading, so-called risk arbitrageurs attempt to make profits from the usual share price movements of companies that are in takeover situations.
 These investors will simultaneously buy stock in the target company, whose share price normally rises, while selling that of the bidder, whose share price normally falls.
 They will also invest in the target company if they think there's a chance the bidder will have to raise the offer price.